forlilab/Ringtail/docs/source/api.rst

 API procedures
 ###############

 The Ringtail API allows for a more advanced and flexible use of Ringtail where the user can create their own scripts.
-In the case of the docking engines that can output docking results directly as a variable, instead of writing to the file system, including vina and ADNG, Ringtail can be directly integrated in the virtual screen pipeline and write docking results to the database directly.
+In the case of the docking engines that can output docking results directly as a variable, instead of writing to the file system, including vina and AD6, Ringtail can be directly integrated in the virtual screen pipeline and write docking results to the database directly.

-The Ringtail API can thus process output files from both ADNG (SDFs), AutoDock-GPU (DLGs), and vina (PDBQTs), as well as ADNG dicts and vina strings.
+The Ringtail API can thus process output files from both AD6 (SDFs), AutoDock-GPU (DLGs), and vina (PDBQTs), as well as AD6 dicts and vina strings.
 Ringtail is intended to be used for a set of docking results for a single target and binding site.
 This may include multiple ligand libraries as long as the target and binding site is the same as Ringtail only allows one receptor per database (checks are performed based on provided receptor name).
 However, if you do multiple screens with e.g., different binding pockets for the same receptor, this information will not be checked, and Ringtail will allow any data to be appended to a database as long as the receptor name is the same.
 One receptor JSON (or PDBQT) may also be saved to the database.
 Ringtail has tools for performing comparisons of ligands with different targets (:ref:`compare`).

 Unlike the command line interface (:ref:`cmdline`) the API does not need to be specified for a write or read mode.
 It works by instantiating a RingtailCore object, and performing actions on that object.
 The API also offers some extra flexibility compared to the command line interface, for example it is possible to produce an internally inconsistent database that includes saving docking results with different number of poses.
 Due to the nature of how the Ringtail API can be used, as long as a RingtailCore object has been instantiated you can keep adding results without e.g., specifying that you are appending to an existing database.